Tech stocks drag European shares from multi-year highs

 But shares in steel companies Acerinox, Outokumpu and Aperam rose after the European Union announced punitive anti-dumping duties on stainless steel cold-rolled sheet from China and Taiwan.

-Shares in oil and gas industry pipes maker Vallourec also rose 5.3 percent on speculation of a tie-up with another company.
+Shares in oil and gas industry pipes maker Vallourec also rose 4.7 percent on speculation it plans a tie-up with another company.
 A Vallourec spokeswoman declined to comment.

 Europe bourses in 2015: link.reuters.com/pap87v